operasoftware/ssh-key-authority/README.md

 Use one of the following sets of username / password credentials to log in:

-* testuser / testuser - normal user with admin access granted to a few domains
+* testuser / testuser - normal user with admin access granted to a few servers
 * testadmin / testadmin - admin user

 All data on this demonstration server is reset nightly at 00:00 UTC.